Sint Eustatius: Jewish population

-The tomb of former governor Jan de Windt was broken open by British soldiers, all the silver decorations stolen off the caskets, and the bodies of the governor and his wife exposed, without any of Rodney's officers interfering.

 Rodney singled out the Jews: the harshness was reserved for them alone.
 He did not do the same to French, Dutch, Spanish or even the American merchants on the island.
 He permitted the French to leave with all their possessions.
 Rodney was concerned that his unprecedented behavior would be repeated upon British islands by French forces when events were different.
 However, Governor De Graaff was also deported.
 As he did with all other warehouses, Rodney confiscated the Jewish warehouses, looted Jewish personal possessions, even cutting the lining of their clothes to find money hidden in there.
 When Rodney realized that the Jews might be hiding additional treasure, he dug up the Jewish cemetery.

-Later, in February 1782, Edmund Burke, the leading opposition member of the Whig Party, upon learning of Rodney's actions in St. Eustatius, rose to condemn Rodney's anti-Semitic, avaricious vindictiveness in Parliament:
+Later, in February 1782, Edmund Burke, the leading opposition member of the Whig Party, upon learning of Rodney's actions in St. Eustatius, rose to condemn Rodney's actions in Parliament: